Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

     return e
 ```

 163 and 151 bytes is significantly better than the 560 and 637 bytes we started out with.
-Happy golfing!
+Happy code golfing!